Staff Profile

 2. Social Science perspectives on experiences of reproductive health and reproductive loss.

-Recent specific projects and collaborations include:
+Recent collaborations include:

 a.
 I currently collaborate with Dr Steph Lawler (University of York) and Dr Pete Steggals (Newcastle University) on a programme of work exploring the relational aspects of self harm as social practice.

-c.
-The peer reviewed NIHR monograph for the EMPOWER study, which focused on treatments for emesis in pregnancy.
+(ii) The EMPOWER study, which focused on treatments for emesis in pregnancy and trial recruitment processe.
 The peer reviewed NIHR monograph for this study was published in 2021.

 Doctoral Supervision